tetratelabs/wazero/RATIONALE.md

 one spec to another with minimal impact.
 This has other helpful benefits, as centralized resources are simpler to close coherently (ex via `Module.Close`).

 In reflection, this worked well as more ABI became usable in wazero.
-For example, `GOOS=js GOARCH=wasm` code uses the same `ModuleConfig` (and `FSConfig`) WASI uses, and in compatible ways.

 ### Background on `ModuleConfig` design